TEE is not a Healer: Rollback-Resistant Reliable Storage (Extended Version): Register Implementations in Dynamic Failure Models

-\subsection{Crash-consistency with incarnation numbers and crash vectors}
+\subsection{Crash-Consistency with Incarnation Numbers and Crash Vectors}

-To implement crash-consistency, similarly to~\cite{michael2017recovering}, each replica in $\D$ maintains two pieces of metadata -- an \emph{incarnation number} and a \emph{crash vector}.
+To implement crash-consistency, similarly to~\cite{michael2017recovering,replacement}, each replica in $\algname$ maintains two pieces of metadata -- an \emph{incarnation number} and a \emph{crash vector}.
 The former is an integer, initialized to $0$, and the latter tracks the highest known incarnation numbers of all other replicas.
-The crash vector of replica $p_i$ is stored in $\State.\cvvar[i]$, and for convenience, the $p_i$'s own incarnation number is stored in $\State.\cvvar[i]$.
+The crash vector of replica $p_i$ is stored in $\State.\cvvar$, and for convenience, $p_i$'s own incarnation number is stored in $\State.\cvvar[i]$.
+This incarnation number is updated by the recovery procedure at line~\ref{alg:line:recoverymyincincrement}.
+To explain the basic principles underlying crash-consistency checks in $\algname$, we first assume that incarnation numbers written by each replica $p_i$ into $\State.\cvvar[i]$ monotonically increase: \begin{restatable}[Incarnation Number Monotonicity]{propertyr}{inm} Assume that a replica $p_i$ sets $\State.\cvvar[i]$ to $\incnum$ at line~\ref{alg:line:recoverymyincincrement} at time $t$.
+Then $\incnum > 0$ and for all times $t' > t$, if $p_i$ sets $\State.\cvvar[i]$ to $\incnum'$ at line~\ref{alg:line:recoverymyincincrement} at time $t'$, then $\incnum' > \incnum$. \end{restatable} This property can be easily ensured assuming that each replica has a built-in monotonic counter that is {\em never} rolled back, as done in previous work~\cite{michael2017recovering}.
+In~\S\ref{sec:ccq-inc} we show how to ensure this property without such an assumption.
+The code needed for this is shown in blue and should be ignored when reading this section.

-The replica's incarnation number is updated by the recovery procedure executed in the $\onrestart$ block (lines~\ref{alg:line:dyn-recov}--\ref{alg:line:clearstale} in Figure~\ref{fig:pseudo-dyn}).
-To explain the basic principles underlying the crash-consistency implementation in $\D$, we assume that the recovery implementation guarantees that a new incarnation number written by a replica $p_i$ into $\State.\cvvar[i]$ (line~\ref{alg:line:cvwrite}) is strictly greater than any incarnation numbers written by the previous invocations of $\onrestart$ (or greater than $0$ if no prior $\onrestart$ invocations have reached line~\ref{alg:line:cvwrite}).
-In~\S\ref{sec:ccq-inc}, we explain how this property is enforced by the $\D$'s recovery procedure. \begin{property}[Incarnation Number Monotonicity] If a replica $p_i$ writes $v$ to $\State.\cvvar[i]$ in line~\ref{alg:line:cvwrite} at time $t$, then $v > 0$, and for all times $t' > t$, if $p_i$ writes $v'$ to $\State.\cvvar[i]$ in line~\ref{alg:line:cvwrite}, then $v' > v$. \end{property}
+\subparagraph*{$\wrint(\tsval)$ implementation.} In $\algname$, a process receiving a $\WRITE$ message piggybacks its incarnation number and a copy of its crash vector on the $\WRITEACK$ response (line~\ref{alg:line:sendwrack-tsval}).
+These are used by the implementation of $\wrint(\tsval)$ to check whether the set of $\WRITEACK$ responses it receives is crash-consistent.